-Shrine of Pir Meher Ali Shah Golra Sharif Islamabad also called as Golra Sharif is a small town in the Capital city of Islamabad located at the foothills of famous Margalla hills.
+The Shrine of Pir Meher Ali Shah Golra Sharif Islamabad also called Golra Sharif is a small town in the Capital city of Islamabad located at the foothills of the famous Margalla hills.
 It is situated in sector E-11 Islamabad.

 Golra Sharif is located at 1710 feet above sea level or 520 meters.

-Shrine of Pir Meher Ali Shah also exists in Golra village hence the village is called as Golra Sharif (sharif refers to as “honourable”).
+The Shrine of Pir Meher Ali Shah also exists in Golra village, hence the village is called Golra Sharif (Sharif refers to as “honorable”).

 Pir Mehr Ali Shah has thousands of devotees all over the world.
 These devotees pay regular visits to the mausoleum throughout the year.